Holzwerke Ladenburger / Kerkingen (Germany)

 With the DYNAMIC progressive kiln, the lumber is stacked longitudinally on stackable trolleys and moved fully automatically through the drying zones.

 The wood is exposed to different climatic conditions depending on the drying requirement.
 Depending on the type of wood, wood dimension, initial moisture content, desired final moisture content and quality requirements, the Mühlböck progressive kiln is designed with different climate zones.

 A fully automatic and optimized feeding system ensures trouble-free transport of the wood through the kiln.
 The new security system also ensures smooth operation during operation.

 Depending on customer requirements, the drying systems can be individually designed and built.

-Compared to conventional drying systems (dependent on the application), energy savings of up to 50% can be achieved.
 Due to the low value of the thermal connection and energy requirement, an increase in the drying capacity is possible, without any further investment in a heat generator, even in the case of energy bottlenecks.